 Though we’re quick to get self-conscious about them, laugh lines — those parenthesis-shaped indentations that form around our mouths — point to a life that’s been full of happiness.
 They even tend to get more noticeable, albeit temporarily, after a particularly uproarious evening.
 Over time, though, they can become deeper and even remain a permanent fixture on our face.
-While there are obviously worse things to contend with, sometimes smoothing out those laugh lines can help make you put your best face forward.
+While there are obviously worse things to contend with, sometimes smoothing out those laugh lines (also known as nasolabial folds) can help make you put your best face forward.

 Why We Get Laugh Lines

 Wrinkles tend to form in areas of repetitive movements, explains Dr. Suzanne Friedler, a board-certified dermatologist at Advanced Dermatology PC.
 This is why the area surrounding our mouths is so susceptible to wrinkles.
 Everyday activities like talking, puckering, laughing, smiling, smoking, and even drinking out of a straw make those muscles contract, which can eventually lead to the formation of permanent lines.

 “Smoking is extra harmful because the pollutants directly damage the skin and contribute to the fine lines and coarse texture,” notes Dr. Anne Chapas, a board-certified dermatologist at Union Square Laser Dermatology.
 Ultimately, though, she says that the “depth and severity really depends on heredity and lifestyle.”